 Import Chargebee Data to Google Sheets

-Chargebee is a subscription management tool.
 In this guide, we’ll walk through how to pull subscription data from the Chargebee API directly into Google Sheets, using the API Connector add-on.
 We'll first get an API key from Chargebee, and then set up a request to pull in metrics from Chargebee to your spreadsheet.